Sean5P/PP3-TEST/README.md

 ### Contributing
 We welcome contributions to the DataDigestor project!
-Please read our CONTRIBUTING.md file for guidelines on how to contribute.
-(NEED TO COMPLETE THIS)
+Please read our [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute.

 ### License
 This project is licensed under the MIT License - see the LICENSE.md file for details.